xrcyz/Knowledge-Base/README.md

 Learn a new category from just a few, one, or zero examples.
 The network learns a superclass ("3D object", or "human face").
 It is then trained to extract the superclass from the input (a 3D model teapot from a photo).
 Now given one photo of a teapot, we can extrapolate with some level of confidence to another picture of a teapot, since they should both map to the same latent teapot representation.

 Given that you can class objects different ways (shape, colour, texture, ...), I presume that the superclass is implicit in the training regime.

+[This paper](https://arxiv.org/abs/1606.05579) applies it to recognising procedurally generated 2D shapes.
+If the latent representation successfully encodes the factors of the procedural function, then classes of objects should all map to similar regions in the latent space.

 **What is t-SNE?**